-The MEd in Surgical Education uses a range of formative and summative assessment methods designed to broaden and deepen your knowledge and practice as surgical educators.
+The Diploma in Surgical Education uses a range of formative and summative assessment methods designed to broaden and deepen your knowledge and practice as surgical educators.
 The assessment formats are chosen to reflect the nature of the module and the programme learning outcomes.
 Together the assignments will draw on a range of activities carried out by surgical educators (e.g. designing learning and teaching activities, session/course design, creating assessment tools, portfolio development, carrying out educational research).
 Formative assessments are often developed and presented in small groups and constructive feedback provided by tutors and peers to develop the subject matter as well as your writing, teaching and presentation skills.
-For online modules these will be carried out virtually through a video conferencing platform.
-For face-to-face Diploma and MEd modules these occur on campus or occasionally online.
+For online modules these will sometime be carried out virtually through a video conferencing platform.
 Formative assignments often lead into the summative assignments.
-Coursework (formative drafts) from the Diploma Literature Review project and the MEd dissertation project are reviewed by the assigned supervisor.
+Coursework (formative drafts) from the Diploma Literature Review project are reviewed by the assigned supervisor.
 Peer assessment will be employed to enable you to experience the putative learning benefits from engaging in this practice.

-PGCert Diploma MEd
+PGCert Diploma

-Coursework 75% 77% 70%
+Coursework 75% 77%

-Practical 25% 23% 30%
+Practical 25% 23%

-Written Exams 0% 0% 0%
+Written Exams 0% 0%